AsmaaIR/java-topics/README.md

         languages.add("JavaScript");
         System.out.println("LinkedHashSet: " + languages);
 ```
+   - A LinkedHashSet is ideal when you need a collection that maintains insertion order without duplicates.
+   - It combines the advantages of a hash table (fast lookups) with a linked list (maintaining order).

 ### TreeSet:
 - The object of the treeSet Class are sorted in ascending order.